higginsbotham/docker-image-logitech-media-server/README.md

 Environment Variables
 ---------------------

-There are a few other environment variables you can set:
+There are a few other environment variables you can set in the same way:

 * `TZ`: The timezone, such as `TZ=America/New_York`.
 * `PUID` and `PGID`: In case permissions are an issue, set the UID and GID for the process.
 This will also `chown` the Squeezebox directories.
 Defaults: `99` (PUID) and `100` (PGID)